Tejas-Jadhav2003/Techcenter-Project-Using-Asp.Net-MVC/README.md

 - **Mobile Data Management**: Add, update, delete, and retrieve details of mobile products.
 - **Sales Reporting**: Generate detailed reports for sales transactions.
+- **Bill Generation**: Create and print bills for customer purchases.
 - **Efficient Operations**: Simplifies daily operations like maintaining inventory, managing sales, and customer interactions.

-This project is ideal for small to medium-sized mobile shops to manage product inventories and track sales efficiently.
+This project is ideal for small to medium-sized mobile shops to manage product inventories, track sales, and generate bills efficiently.

 ---